AmmarAyman108/glassy_navbar/README.md

 ✅ Fully customizable (icons, labels, colors, blur, opacity)
 ✅ Supports custom SVG or standard Flutter icons
-✅ Optional top border
+✅ Optional top border with custom style
+✅ Blur effect using `BackdropFilter`
-✅ Works with `Stack` layout for proper glass effect
+✅ Works well with `Stack` layout for layered glass effect
+✅ Lightweight and easy to integrate
-✅ Compatible with `flutter_svg`
+✅ Compatible with `flutter_svg` for SVG icons

 ---

 ## 🚀 Installation

-Add to `pubspec.yaml`:
+Add to your `pubspec.yaml`:

 ```yaml
 dependencies: